-Over the Central U.S., the differences in surface fluxes are very similar to those over Central Canada.
-The smaller difference in the ground fluxes and high and low cloudiness in the Central U.S. is noteworthy.
-The change in the middle level cloud may not be consistent with the increase in downward radiation fluxes (which also shows up over Central Canada, although its magnitude is much smaller).
-For both Central Canada and the Central U.S., it seems that a sizable contribution of warming over these areas is the change in large scale features, which causes the difference in the atmospheric temperature and moisture.
-Specifically, stronger ridging over North America in the Noah climatology, seen in figure 4, may be the reason for higher incident short wave fluxes and consequently higher surface temperatures.
+Canada.
+The smaller difference in the ground fluxes and high and low cloudiness in the central United States is noteworthy.
+The change in the midlevel cloud may not be consistent with the increase in downward radiation fluxes (which also shows up over central Canada, although its magnitude is much smaller).
+For both central Canada and the central United States, it seems that a sizable contribution of warming over these areas is the change in large-scale features, which causes the difference in the atmospheric temperature and moisture.
+Specifically, stronger ridging over North America in the Noah climatology, seen in Fig. 4, may be the reason for higher incident shortwave fluxes and consequently higher surface temperatures.
 It is also worth mentioning that there is a positive feedback between the temperature and energy budget, as higher temperatures encourage ridging.